 Chandelier handmade by Murano masters, who rediscovers the history of the Venetian traditions of the art of glass with the precision and attention to detail that distinguishes us.

 Each stage of the process is handmade and the chandelier ordered will be performed specifically for your home.

 Provided with Certificate of Guarantee and authenticity Belvetro Murano.

-Each chandelier is shipped with spare parts included and assembly instructions for quick and easy assembly.
+Each item is shipped with included spare parts and assembly instructions for quick and easy assembly.

 Would you like more information?
 Do not hesitate to contact us, we will be happy to help you in choosing your Murano chandelier, a value that lasts over time.

 Founded in the ninth century B.C. by the Liburnians, an Illyrian tribe, it first became a Roman town with the name Iadera and then a Roman colony probably already under Caesar.
 After the fall of the Western Roman Empire and the destruction of Salona, in the early 7th century Zadar became the capital of the Byzantine province of Dalmatia, then the Duchy of Dalmatia.
 Byzantine control was contested until the 10th century by the Goths, Franks and later by the Croats.
 For centuries Zadar was one of the most important cities of the Republic of Venice, of which it was part from the year 1000 until its fall, which took place in 1797.
 After a short Napoleonic period it was dominated by the Austrians until the early twentieth century, becoming the capital of the Kingdom of Dalmatia.
 After the First World War the city became an Italian exclave, capital of the province of Zadar, surrounded by Yugoslav Dalmatia.